Please get in touch if you’d like to grow your brand, cause or business?

 The challenge and solution

-With a £30+ million income The Donkey Sanctuary is the world’s largest donkey and mule charity.
-The devoted donor base for the Charity numbers 300,000 plus.
-The Donkey Sanctuary wanted to increase awareness, reach and income through opening a series of charity shops across the UK.
+With a £30+ million income and a devoted donor base of over 30,000, The Donkey Sanctuary is the world’s largest equine charity.
+In 2014, they wanted to increase awareness, reach and income by opening a series of charity shops across the UK.

-We were asked to create the strategy, big idea, name and interior concepts for their first shop which was to open in Otley in North Yorkshire.
-The idea must capture the the spirit and experience of the Sanctuary in Sidmouth and across the UK.
+We were asked to create the strategy, big idea, name and interior concepts for their first shop, which was to open in Otley in North Yorkshire.
+The idea needed to capture the the spirit and experience of the Sanctuary in Sidmouth and across the UK.

-As part of the brief we were also asked to review the charity’s product approach for gifts and recommend a way forward as part of a broader retail strategy that would broaden their reach to younger audiences.
+We were also asked to review the charity’s product approach for gifts and recommend a way forward as part of a wider retail strategy that would broaden their reach to younger audiences.

 We began with the idea of ‘Sanctuary not shop’.
-‘For the love of…’ was the name created for the shop, this captured the fact the shops were miniature donkey sanctuaries in their own right, lifting the best loved experiences and products from the visitor centre in Sidmouth and putting it down in another part of the country.
+‘For the love of…’ was the name created for the shop capturing the fact the shops were miniature donkey sanctuaries in their own right, lifting the best-loved experiences and products from the visitor centre in Sidmouth and transporting them to another part of the country.
 It was all about taking the devotion, loyalty, care and affection, and drawing that through the retail space, even down to how staff were recruited and where and how products were sourced from the local area.

-A key part of our approach to the product and merchandise brief was to collaborate with the senior team at The Donkey Sanctuary to learn from their experience.
-A mix of of carefully selected donated goods, branded products, great food and drink in a cafe would deliver the ‘Sanctuary not shop’ concept.
+A key part of our approach was to collaborate with the senior team at The Donkey Sanctuary to learn from their experience.
+A mix of carefully selected donated goods, branded products, great food and drink in a cafe would deliver the ‘Sanctuary not shop’ concept.